 Mesmerizing murals are strewn all over town, just waiting to be uncovered by many a curious traveler.

-There are hundreds of amazing murals scattered all over SF but the “Mission District” is hands down the epicenter of this kaleidoscopic movement.
+There are hundreds of amazing murals scattered all over SF, but the “Mission District” is hands down the epicenter of this kaleidoscopic movement.

 My top ten personal favorite murals in the Mission District that can all be enjoyed in a free walking tour that I created for you.
-The complete itinerary with downloadable maps can be found here.

 The Best Street Art in San Francisco Walking Tour